Terradue/roi-pac-builder/README.md

 cd roi-pac-builder
 ```

-* Download a clean copy of roi_pac software (http://www.openchannelfoundation.com/projects/ROI_PAC) and store it into /tmp,
+* Download a clean copy of the ROI_PAC sources from http://www.openchannelfoundation.com/projects/ROI_PAC and store it into the /tmp location on the Sandbox,

-* Untar and copy it in the source folder directory **~/roi_pac/main/resources/sources/** with:
+* Untar and copy the ROI_PAC sources in the source folder directory **~/roi_pac/main/resources/sources/** with:

 ```
 cd /tmp